tadvi/Sodium/README.md

 # Sublime Text 2 Color Schemes
-Color schemes for the Sublime Text 2 code editor (ST2).
+Light white to grey color scheme for the Sublime Text 2 code editor (ST2).
 To install...

 1. Download the .tmtheme file you're interested in.
 2. Open your Sublime Text 2 package folder by launching Sublime and selecting "Preferences > Browse Packages..." from the main application menu.